EXCLUSIVE-Japan's GPIF to boost stock allocation to over 20 pct-sources

 By Takaya Yamaguchi

-Prime Minister Shinzo Abe has been pushing for the Government Pension Investment Fund (GPIF) to invest more in risk assets with higher yields and less in domestic bonds that earn razor-thin returns.
-The 10-year JGB now yields less than 0.6 percent.
+Prime Minister Shinzo Abe's government has been pressing the Government Pension Investment Fund (GPIF) to shift more of its portfolio into risk assets - that bring in better returns - from domestic bonds that earn razor-thin returns.
+The 10-year JGB currently yields less than 0.6 percent.

 The GPIF will likely lower its weighting for Japanese government bonds to around 40 percent from a current 60 percent target, said the people who have been consulted on the fund's plans.
 The fund may also increase investments in overseas stocks when it unveils its new allocation plan, they said.